 Honfleur’s most famous landmark is the wooden Église Sainte Catherine, which is France’s largest wooden church.
-Built by local shipbuilder and intended to be a temporary structure to replace the previous church destroyed in the Hundred Years’ War, it has a ceiling resembling two upside-down ships’ hulls.
+Built by a local shipbuilder and intended to be a temporary structure to replace the previous church destroyed in the Hundred Years’ War, it has a ceiling resembling two upside-down ships’ hulls.

 From Honfleur, it is a 30-minute drive to reach Deauville.

 But if you ask someone what comes to mind when they think of Deauville, it is likely to be its two kilometres of fine, wide sandy beach, its multi-coloured parasols and its famous boardwalk.
 This wooden plank promenade – Les Planches – stretches for almost half a mile and is lined with beach huts bearing the names of luminaries in the film industry.

-A 15-minute drive back towards Honfleur takes you to Villerville
+A 15-minute drive back towards Honfleur takes you to Villerville.

 An all too rare seaside resort that retains its rural character, Villerville’s narrow streets are lined with characterful shops and a few restaurants.
-Black and white signs scattered through the village depict scenes from the film A Monkey in Winter, much of which as shot in the village in 1962 with Jean Gabin and Jean-Paul Belmondo.
+Black and white signs scattered through the village depict scenes from the film A Monkey in Winter, much of which was shot in the village in 1962 with Jean Gabin and Jean-Paul Belmondo.

 From Villerville it is approx 6 miles to Honfleur.

-Boat trip on the Seine Estuary
+A boat trip from Honfleur on the Seine Estuary to Normandy Bridge

 Boats leave at regular intervals from Honfleur’s quayside for the 90-minute round trip to the mouth of the estuary at Le Havre.
-It costs €11 for the trip.
+It cost €12 for the trip.

 Completed in 1995, it is a masterpiece of engineering and art.
-Spanning a distance of over 2km across the Seine, it is the second largest cable stay bridge in the world and links all of the French harbours from the North Sea to Spain.
+Spanning a distance of over 2km across the Seine, it is the second-largest cable-stay bridge in the world and links all of the French harbours from the North Sea to Spain.

-Day Three: Honfleur to Caen via the D-Day Beaches
+Day Three: Honfleur to Omaha Beach

 Approximately 90 minutes west of Honfleur are the D-Day beaches.